-The recipe for this steak marinade will blow your mind, I promise you.
-It’s so simple and yet every time I make it, I always get asked for the recipe.
-It’s become my go-to, almost the only way I cook steak anymore because it’s that good.
+The recipe for this steak marinade will blow your mind, we promise you.
+It's so simple and yet every time we make it, we always get asked for the recipe.
+It's become our go-to and almost the only way we cook steak anymore because it's that good.

 (By the way–if you're prepping for grilling season, our 4-Ingredient DIY BBQ Grill Cleaner Spray will be your new favorite friend!
 It's so easy to make and non-toxic, unlike most grill cleaners.)

 This recipe couldn't be easier.
 It's two steps: make the marinade and pour it over the steak.
 Cook the steak.
 You're done.

 And it works on just about any cut of steak–filet mignon if you're feeling fancy, flank steak, skirt steak or hanger steak for quick and easy dinners, or a big T-bone or ribeye when you want to channel your inner Fred Flintstone.

 The Best, Easiest Steak Marinade Recipe for Grilling

 Any good grill recipe starts with the marinade, and this steak is no different.
 It's got a lot of subtle ingredients that when combined result in BIG flavor that makes everyone raise an eyebrow and ponder what's in it…we love watching people try to guess.
 It's always simpler than they expect.